isaacphysics/isaac-editor/README.md

 #### Developing the Content Editor

+To develop the content editor:
+* Check out this repo
+* Run `npm run sass` to generate the CSS
-To develop the content editor: check out this repo, run `npm start`, and then visit `localhost:8421` in a web browser.
+* Run via `npm start`, and then visit `localhost:8421` in a web browser
-To update the css run `npm run sass`.

 You may find it useful to edit [`github_application.js`](app/js/app/github_application.js) to change the OAuth settings, or to alter the remote repository the editor connects to in [`services.js`](app/js/app/services.js).
 Both of these are configured on a per-hostname basis.